TooTallNate/nx.js/api/globals.md

     -   [`TouchEvent`](https://developer.mozilla.org/en-US/docs/Web/API/TouchEvent)
 -   [`TextDecoder`](https://developer.mozilla.org/en-US/docs/Web/API/TouchEvent)
     -   Only `utf-8` decoding is built-in.
 Use an npm module if you need a different encoding.

+The following Web interfaces are _planned_, but _not yet implemented_:

+-   `fetch`
+-   `Image`
+-   `Audio`
+-   Other?
+Create a GitHub issue if you think anything else would be useful.